Start summer vacation off right! Give your kids a summer kickoff party that includes goal setting and summer planning.

 They’re doing a lot of reading—sometimes even finding books in unexpected places and reading while walking home from the park.
 We have a lot of Little Free Libraries cropping up around town and the kids are loving them!

 And my favorite part is to see them exercising!
-This is something The Maestro and I have been concerned about in our household.
+This is something my husband and I have been concerned about in our household.
 We aren’t terribly good examples as parents, but we are both working on it this summer, too.

-Bria and Chloe go on runs, Chloe had a basketball camp and plays soccer, Sophia loves to go ride her bike or take the dog for a walk, or they just go run around in the backyard.
+The two older girls go on runs, my middle had a basketball camp and plays soccer, the youngest loves to go ride her bike or take the dog for a walk, or they just go run around in the backyard.
 We’re also going on more walks as a family, when the weather is cooperative.

 I’m hoping to see some great health benefits for them by summer’s end.